How does Harmoney handle collections?

 Does Harmoney earn income on debt sales?

 Harmoney may recover the collections costs that have been charged against borrowers account.
-See the question ‘Do investors get 100% of the sale price of the debt?’ above.
-You can read more about how Harmoney earns its revenue here.
+See the question above ‘Do investors get 100% of the sale price of the debt?’.